-Families with little ones can take advantage of free days at the Children's Museum of Manhattan (5 p.m. to 8 p.m. on the first Friday of the month) and Brooklyn Children's Museum (2 p.m. to 6 p.m. on Thursdays).
+Families with little ones can take advantage of the pay-what-you-wish admission at Brooklyn Children's Museum from 2 p.m. to 6 p.m. on Thursdays.

-Free Tours by Foot offers more than 30 pay-what-you-want tours of the city.
+Free Tours by Foot offers some 30 pay-what-you-want tours of the city.
 Reservations are required, and there is often a minimum group size.
 Foodies can sign up for one of the food-focused tours, and bike tours traverse Central Park or the Brooklyn Bridge and Lower Manhattan.

 The private collection of one of New York's most well-known financiers, the Morgan Library and Museum is free from 7 p.m. to 9 p.m. on Fridays.
 A section of the museum is also free to the public from 4 p.m. to 6 p.m. on Tuesdays, 7 p.m. to 9 p.m. on Fridays, and 4 p.m. to 6 p.m. on Sundays.